fairen-group/mof-biocompatibility/README.md

 In the directory *metal_data*, we provide our curated data for the reported toxicity profiles of metal centres.

 In the directory *safe-MOFs*, we provide CSD refcodes and pore properties of MOFs which were reported to be safe.

+## Citing
+If you use the tools developed in this study - please consider citing our work.
+[This will be updated as soon as the paper is published (underway)]

 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.